israelo19/The-System/README.md

 *"Access Granted" - The System*

-Built with ❤️ and a love for retro computing aesthetics.
+Built with a love for retro computing aesthetics.